TRU Simulation + Training delivers milestones

 TRU and signed a contract with Shandong Airlines for two 737 MAX FFS.
 The first device is expected to be ready for training by end of 2019.

-Oman Air signed a contract with TRU for a 737 MAX FFS, which is expected to be delivered in 2019.
+Oman Air signed a contract with TRU for a 737 MAX FFS.
 This will be the third FFS delivered to Oman Air.